aboekelh/bridges_assignments/Philadelphia Workshop/7 - GridLyrics/README.md

 The purpose of this assignment is to learn to
 1. Access lyrics data through BRIDGES.
 2. Manipulate a ColorGrid object.
+3. Show repetition patterns in songs.

+You will generate a visualization that looks like [that](http://bridges-cs.herokuapp.com/assignments/7/bridges_workshop)!

 Programming part
 ----------------